zhanghanduo/logseq_forest_theme/README.md

 ## Roadmap

- - [ ] Add highlights for tree lines (current hack looks ugly so I temporarily removed it)
+ - [ ] Add colorful indention to differentiate different levels (current hacking looks ugly so I temporarily removed it)
  - [ ] Keep on fine-tuning the colors of some non-salient places
  - [ ] Develop a beautiful theme for white mode